cadop/dhart/README.md

 0. Open Git Bash.
 Git Bash (MINGW64) begins at ~, your home directory.
 You may remain here, or navigate to a directory of your choice.
-In the next step, you will clone the Analysis repository.
+In the next step, you will clone the repository.

 1. Type git clone git@github.com/cadop/dhart.git at the prompt and hit ENTER.
-The Analysis repository will then be cloned to your local machine.
+The repository will then be cloned to your local machine.

 ### Using CMAKE Commands